srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Lab-Scenario-Preview/Module01.md

-# Lab Scenario Preview: AZ-900: Describe Azure architecture and services

-## Lab 01: Create a virtual machine in the portal
+# Lab Scenario Preview: Lab 01: Create a virtual machine in the portal

-### Lab overview
+## Lab overview

 In this walkthrough, we will create a virtual machine in the Azure portal, connect to the virtual machine, install the web server role and test.